-Whether a Roth conversion is right for you depends on several different factors, but the potential long-term benefits make it something worth revisiting each year.
-Any amount converted from a traditional IRA to a Roth IRA counts towards ordinary income.
-Consider taking advantage of a year when you have lower taxable income by utilizing a Roth conversation to lock in those low tax rates.
+Whether a Roth conversion is right for you depends on several different factors, but the potential long-term benefits make it something worth visiting each year.
+Any amount converted from a Traditional Individual Retirement Account (IRA) to a Roth IRA counts towards ordinary income.
+Therefore, consider taking advantage of a year when you have lower taxable income by utilizing a Roth conversation to lock in low tax rates.
 This will allow you to enjoy tax-free growth and tax-free withdrawals on the converted amount later in retirement.
-Also, unlike other traditional retirement accounts, Roth IRAs are not subject to required minimum distributions.
+Also, unlike other Traditional retirement accounts, Roth IRAs are not subject to required minimum distributions.

 4. Make Charitable Donations

 Over 30% of all nonprofit giving happens during the last month of the year during the colloquially dubbed "Giving Season."
 While your charitable donations may be initiated by philanthropic convictions, gifting to eligible charities presents a financial opportunity for both parties.
 If you choose to donate, there may be significant reductions in taxable income.

 However, there are more ways to donate than simply cutting a check, and some may be more impactful come tax season.
 Before writing that check, explore whether stock donation, Qualified Charitable Distributions, or Donor Advised Funds make sense for your circumstances.
 As we approach the end of the year, be sure to review your gifting strategy and complete any planned donations before December 31st.
 However, in some cases, it may make sense to hold onto your donations until the following year.
 This is called donation bunching and can be a good way to save on taxes.